Jimbo369/BoostSales/pages/formula-download.md

 #
 # Content
 #
+header:
+  image_fullwidth: "unsplash_brooklyn-bridge_header.jpg"
-subheadline: "Thank You For Completing the form - Your Download is ready "
+  title: "Thank You For Completing the form - Your Download is ready "
-title: ""

 teaser: ""
 #
 # Styling
 #
-header:
-    image_fullwidth: "unsplash_brooklyn-bridge_header.jpg"
-image:
-    thumb: "unsplash_brooklyn-bridge-thumb.jpg"

 #
 # Metainformation & Customization
 #